evoldoers/historian/README.md

 	historian -v2 data/gp120.fa

-This produces output somewhat like this (but more colorful - GitHub-flavored Markdown won't show the colors):
+This produces output somewhat like this:

 	Using default amino acid model (lg)
 	Alphabet: arndcqeghilkmfpstwyv